Fahed-selmi/Fahed-Selmi/README.md

 - 👋 Hi, I’m @Fahed-selmi
 - 👀 I’m interested in web developing
 - 🌱 I worked on various web projects using symfony and native php and I’m currently learning React and NodeJs
-- 💞️ I’m looking for a job as a web developer
 - 📫 How to reach me?
 Just send an Email: fahed.selmi3@gmail.com

 <!---